Strxiberry/Strxiberry/README.md

+•~ Hi, I’m, Ellie.
+•~ I really want to make a series of horror games.
+•~ I’m currently learning how to code and set designs up.
+But as you know I'll need a lot more help.
-•~ Hi, I’m Isabelle
+•~ I’m looking to collaborate on making videogames.
-•~ I’m interested in writing's that connect to the mind and impacts us for the better.

-•~ I’m currently learning better writing that connects to the reader IMMEDIATELY •~ I’m looking to collaborate on how to write books that connect to what you want.a •~ How to reach me my email is isabelleiskindaweird@gmail.com :D
+•~ How to reach me my email is isabelleiskindaweird@gmail.com :D